AndrewRathbun/wmi-parser/readme.md

 ## TLDR

 There is nothing new here!
 It is just a rewrite of @DavidPany excellent work into WMI parsing.
-The original pythin code can be found here:
+The original Python code can be found here:

 https://github.com/davidpany/WMI_Forensics